HelloblueAI/hbLab-B01/README.md

 Welcome to the repository of `hbLab-B01` Contact Assistant, a cutting-edge web application designed to streamline your communications with any company's customer service.
 Leveraging voice recognition and speedy data fetching, B01 breaks the traditional barriers of customer interaction, delivering near-instantaneous connections.

-`hbLab-B01` is your go-to Voice AI Customer Service Assistant, designed to make your interactions with customer service smooth and efficient.
-It's equipped with top-notch voice recognition and fast processing power to handle your requests.
-Whether you're speaking up or typing down, hbLab-B01 quickly retrieves the necessary information from our database and, with your nod, can even make phone calls.
+`hbLab-B01` is your go-to Voice AI Customer Service Assistant, designed to make interactions with customer service smooth and efficient.
+It's equipped with top-notch voice recognition and fast processing power to handle requests.
+Whether speaking up or typing down, hbLab-B01 quickly retrieves the necessary information from the database and, with user's nod, can even make phone calls.
 All this happens in a blink.
 It's like having a super-efficient helper right at your fingertips.

 ## Features
 ![cd8f9ae0-7fdf-4cf2-b559-e814e15442da](https://github.com/pejmantheory/hbLab-B01/assets/81389644/526db8c8-0854-4964-9b13-6eaa4cea8fd9)